-FBI agents say the bureau is alarmed over Director James Comey deciding not to suggest that the Justice Department prosecute Hillary Clinton over her mishandling of classified information.
+FBI agents say the bureau is alarmed over Director James Comey urging the Justice Department to not prosecute Hillary Clinton over her mishandling of classified information.

 According to an interview transcript given to The Daily Caller, provided by an intermediary who spoke to two federal agents with the bureau last Friday, agents are frustrated by Comey’s leadership.“This is a textbook case where a grand jury should have convened but was not.
 That is appalling,” an FBI special agent who has worked public corruption and criminal cases said of the decision.
 “We talk about it in the office and don’t know how Comey can keep going.”